hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 > large number of processors.
 >
 > You can deal with load imbalance up to a certain extent using `processors` and `balance`
 > commands in LAMMPS.
-Detail usage is given in the
+Detailed usage is given in the
 > [LAMMPS manual](https://lammps.sandia.gov/doc/Manual.html).
 {: .callout}